 A study of one of the most important figures in the history of Christianity-Paul of Tarsus. the course includes an examination of the life and background of Paul and an investigation of the purpose and content of his letters.

 An exploration of literary and folkloric accounts of the supernatural in several Asian milieus.
-Students will explore beliefs about Indian demons, Chinese fox wspirits, and Japanese ghosts, and examine how these beliefs are shaped by shitory and religious traditions.
-Major themes will include familly life, religious specialists, and community activities, all of which respond to the threat or promise of the supernatural in various ways.
+Students will explore beliefs about Indian demons, Chinese fox spirits and Japanese ghosts, and examine how these beliefs are shaped by history and religious traditions.
+Major themes will include family life, religious specialists and community activities, all of which respond to the threat or promise of the supernatural in various ways.

 A study of the religious life and practices of Hindus, examines the pre-Aryan roots of Hinduism, the philosophy of the Upanishads and the Bhagavad-Gita, the mythology and iconography of key Hindu gods and goddesses, primary modes of Hindu worship and devotion, and emerging forms of Hinduism in America.

 An introduction to key thinkers and movements in the field of gender studies.
 The course encourages students to consider how the issues raised by these thinkers relate to the lives of women in Asia.
 This course also examines how religious phenomena (symbols, rituals, narratives, texts) relate to "genderedness"- to people's experiences as females and males.